stephbu/teslaiotkey/README.md

 when it is parked in my garage.

 ## Problem Statement
-When I want to leave for work, I need to unplug my Tesla, however this cannot be done until the car is woken up and unlocked e.g. by opening the door, then walking back to unplug the car.
+When I leave for work, I need to unplug my Tesla, however this cannot be done until the car is awoke and unlocked e.g. by opening the door, or using the app to unlock and wake the car, then walking back to unplug the car.

 Further still I only want this button to function while the car is in the garage or near the house.
 I do not want the car to unlock when it is not at home.

-## Solution
+## Solution Overview
-I want to use an Amazon IoT button to will send a message to unlock the Tesla via the Tesla API.
+Use an Amazon IoT button to will send a message to unlock the Tesla via the Tesla API.

 The code inside of this repository contains a basic implementation